anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the validation succeeds, the registrar SHOULD accept the PVR to join the domain as defined in section 5.3 of {{RFC8995}}.
 The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

-The registrar SHALL construct the payload of the RVR object as defined in {{RFC8995}}.
+The registrar SHALL construct the payload of the RVR as defined in {{RFC8995}}.
-The RVR object encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.
+The RVR encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.

 The header of the RVR SHALL contain the following parameter as defined in {{RFC7515}}: